jaktestowac/gad-gui-api-demo/README.md

 | PORT=3001    | Run on selected port.
 GAD runs on default port `3000`.                                                                               |
 | DB="db_name" | Use selected database file.
 GAD uses `db.json` as default database.
 Example (for PowerShell): `$env:DB="db-base-big"; npm run start` |

+> [!WARNING]
-⚠️ Warning: Any environment variables set in the terminal will be used by the application.
+> ⚠️ Warning: Any environment variables set in the terminal will be used by the application.
 If you want to run the application without any options, make sure to clear the environment variables.

 #### Running CLI options